Hyphenating prefixes correctly is not easy. There are some rules and some personal choices.

 Resign

-(A shark that eats people.) - She has a concealed gun licence.
+(To leave your job.) - She has a concealed gun licence.

 (You her cannot see her gun licence.)